Pylons/deform/docs/widget.rst

-The reason that default Deform widgets call ``deform.addCallback`` rather than simply using ``${field.oid}`` directly in the rendered script is becase sequence item handling happens entirely client side by cloning an existing prototype node, and before a sequence item can be added, all of the ``id`` attributes in the HTML that makes up the field must be changed to be unique.
+The reason that default Deform widgets call ``deform.addCallback`` rather than simply using ``${field.oid}`` directly in the rendered script is because sequence item handling happens entirely client side by cloning an existing prototype node, and before a sequence item can be added, all of the ``id`` attributes in the HTML that make up the field must be changed to be unique.
 The ``addCallback`` indirection assures that the callback is executed with the *modified* oid rather than the protoype node's oid.
 Your widgets should do the same if they